Search Free Denver Public Records & Vital Information

 You can also dial 311 to navigate to any service you need, including the direct lines listed above, without having to dial the full number.
 To contact all three at the same time, they share an email address, which is [email protected].

-How To Obtain Probation Information in Denver County Colorado
+How To Access Probation Information in Denver County CO

 The simplest way to search for someone’s probation information is through the Denver County Court case search.
 If the case you’re looking at results in the individual going on probation, you’ll be able to see information about when probation starts and is supposed to end through that search.